midnightfreddie/otda3/readme.md

-## Updating in progress

-2020-05-13: Following https://update.angular.io/#5.2:9.0 to try to upgrade Angular 5 to Angular 9, and hopefully get rid of all these dependencies with security issues.

 # One Turn Deserves Another III

 An idea for a game that is really an excuse to toy around with Angular 2+, reactive programming, and perhaps some other toys.